agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

   :type state_dim: int
   :param action_dim: The dimension of the action input.
   :type action_dim: int
-  :param atom_num: xxxxxx.
+  :param atom_num: Number of atoms for representing the Q-distribution.
-  :type atom_num: xxxxxx
+  :type atom_num: int
   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
   :type normalize: nn.Module
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: torch.Tensor
   :param activation: The choose of activation functions for hidden layers.
   :type activation: nn.Module
   :param device: The calculating device.